Dpdl-io/DpdlEngine/README.md

 Dpdl is currently developed by SEE Solutions and the following integrations has been defined:

-* Front-End compiler based on LLVM for compiling Dpdl code to IR
+* Front-End compiler based on LLVM that compiles Dpdl code to IR code, allowing to generate native binary images for most platforms.

 ### Embedding of 'Python' code